tkesgar/essex/assets/markdown/home.md

 ## About me

-Hello, I am an ITB graduate with a bachelor's degree in Informatics Engineering.
+Hi there, my name is Ted Kesgar.
+I am an ITB graduate with a bachelor's degree in Informatics Engineering.
 Currently I work at Bukalapak as front-end engineer and live in Jakarta.
-While I am not writing codes, I draw illustrations and write comics.
+When I am not writing codes, I draw illustrations and write comics.

 ## Links